Alexamder/rpitelecine/post-production/README.md

         subprocess.Popen( cmd, stdout=FNULL, stderr=subprocess.STDOUT )
 ```
 It very simply goes through all the frames in a sequence, and combines pairs with matching
 sequence numbers, creating a new sequence.
-Enfuse runs slowly, about 1 a second - but as it
+Enfuse runs slowly, about 1 a second even on my
-only uses a single core on the processor, this script backgrounds 3 of every four, so in
+Core i5 - but as it only uses a single core on the processor, this script backgrounds 3 of every four, so in
 effect running four times faster than simply doing one at a time.